 Acadian is a pioneer in public markets investing.
-We were early entrants into emerging market and non-US small cap stocks decades ago.
+We were early entrants into the emerging market and non-US small-cap stocks decades ago.
 I joined the firm in 2007, at which point we were the first to launch an institutional Frontier strategy.
-We have been on the leading edge (sometimes the bleeding edge) since in accessing remote, less trafficked markets.
+We have been on the leading edge (sometimes the bleeding edge) since in accessing remote, less-trafficked markets.
 More recently, we were early to launch a China-A strategy that invests across the entire onshore market.

 Acadian is also unique because of our systematic investment approach.
 While we invest in stocks with strong fundamentals like other traditional managers, we apply our insights through a quantitative lens.
 This model-driven approach enables us to cover 40,000 stocks across the globe and into the frontier.

 Along with breadth, our approach also affords buy-sell discipline in these retail-driven, volatile markets; our inherent multi-factor analysis accounts for frontier risk drivers like country-specific themes and high transaction costs that result from characteristically low liquidity.

 Do you find it difficult when discussing these markets with investors?
 What’s the pitch?